Meaning

 Human resources

-On gaining insight on types, let’s understand the steps involved in the preparation of the same.
+On gaining insight on types, let’s understand the steps involved in preparing the same.

-The following is the step by step process:
+The following is the step-by-step due diligence process:

 Understand Compliance Concerns